tonyaldon/org-bars/README.md

    in the `line-prefix` and `wrap-prefix` text properties of the buffer, **this won't work correctly**, and the bars might not be continuous.
+3. You can't use both `org-bars-mode` and `org-bullets-mode` at the same time.
+4. If you use `org-bars-mode` and `org-superstar-mode` at the same time, `org-bars-star` stars won't be applied to the headlines.
+Only the stars defined by `org-superstar-mode` will be taken into account by `emacs`.
+But you'll get the bars in the virtual indentation.
-3. `org-inlinetask` seems to work but has not yet been covered properly.
+5. `org-inlinetask` seems to work but has not yet been covered properly.